 There are different types of RAT software and one or more might be supported by your operating system.
 The use of Remote Administration Tools is not limited to heavy computers.
 They are also available for smartphones – again to see what you are doing, your location, your contacts, etc.

 Wikipedia has a page on remote administration tools and it associates RAT to criminal activities rather than projecting it as tools helpful in remote administration.
 I also checked out the website of a reputed RAT software.
 It too talks about spying on others’ computers and phones.

 Ever vigilant, the folks at FireEye have discovered a new RAT breed, evolved from the legal, proprietary WinSpy software.
 WinSpy is blatantly marketed as a monitoring software that will let you “Start Spying on any PC or Phone within the Next 5 minutes.”
 Certainly, this is a RAT that walks the legal line.
 FireEye has discovered, however, that WinSpy has been combined with a Trojan installer to target financial institutions, says Emsisoft.

-Going by this, it seems that dangers of RAT are more compared to the benefits.
-On the benefit side, I can see only option of remotely connecting to a clients.
-Of course there are many things a RAT can do:
+Going by this, it seems that the dangers of RAT are more compared to the benefits.
+On the benefit side, I can see the only the option of remotely connecting to clients.
+Of course, there are many things a RAT can do: